Who is DJ Cuppy?

 |Full name||Florence Ifeoluwa Otedola|

 |Parents||Femi and Nana Otedola|

 The net worth of Nigerian DJ and music artiste is currently estimated to be N900 million naira.

 Despite being the daughter of a well-known billionaire, DJ Cuppy is slowly carving out a niche for herself in the Nigerian entertainment scene.
-The major ways DJ Cuppy earn an income is through her music (streams and live performances) and her DJ work.
+The major ways DJ Cuppy earns an income are through her music (streams and live performances) and her DJ work.
 The star has also signed some juicy endorsement deals with high-profile companies, most notably Pepsi.

 DJ Cuppy launched an NGO called the Cuppy Foundation in 2018.
 A year later, the foundation organized a gala night where it raised over N5 billion for its Save the Children initiative.
 Africa’s richest man Alhaji Aliko Dangote personally donated N100 million to the cause.